Knowledge Architecture

 Relationships

-How SMM, UKM, and the Mandala of Mandalas relate
+How UKM fits with SMM and the Mandala of Mandalas

 Scan Layer — Key Points